AKHALEFA/UdaCityPracticalStatistics/README.md

-# UdaCityPracticalStatistics
+# UdaCity Practical Statistics
-UdaCity Practical Statistics project
+UdaCity Practical Statistics project submitted for Feb2022 cohort data used are included